kaecius/cmis-jmeter-tool/README.md

   Load the ./loadtests/cmis-bench.xml file.

   Edit the "Parameters user defined variables".
-For instnace the default value for ${__property(rampup,RAMPUP,4)} is 4.
+For instance the default value for ${__property(rampup,RAMPUP,4)} is 4.

 * Running the junit test with maven